 In the interview, Somaiya boldly brought the comment up.
 Wintour responded by asking, “Whether The New York Times was a tabloid newspaper, come on,” she said.
 “I am decisive, you know.
 I don’t believe in wasting anybody’s time.
 I like to be honest.
 I like to be clear.
 In my own personal career, I have felt almost the most difficult thing to deal with is someone who doesn’t tell you what they are thinking.”

 While she disagreed with those comments, she believes that there is “an element of sexism” in the way that she is viewed.
-“But I decided long ago that I can’t let any of that bother me,” she said.
+“But I decided a long time ago that I can’t let any of that bother me,” she said.
 “If my style is too direct for some, maybe they should toughen up a bit.”
 An honest lesson that I hope to learn.

 In “The Devil Wears Prada” the revolutionary character, Miranda Priestly, based off of Wintour, is the only identification millions of people have of her – but she is more than this character.
 She may lack moral patience but the woman is driven by limitless passion.
 She is THE most powerful figure in the fashion industry.
 She is a woman who has inspired many in the business.
 Being more powerful than CEOs, celebrities, and some politicians the woman can out-do any man.
-Few women have demanded the respect, power and influence she has in the business world and for that…she is an idol to me.
+Few women have demanded the respect, power, and influence she has in the business world and for that…she is an idol to me.